DimiDimov/Password-guru-prototype/README.md

     // This isn't the best technique, but it is the simplest one for heroku db, errd = sql.Open("postgres", os.Getenv("DATABASE_URL")) }

+                                                       Another header
+more info
+more info
+more info
+more info
+more info
+more info
+more info
+more info
+more info